bobbintb/tranny/README.md

 ## Implemented Features

-- Support for transmission daemon
+- Support for transmission/rtorrent daemon backends
 - Auto sorting of releases into the correct destination folders based on the name of the torrent.
 For example when downloading a TV episode, it will be placed in the configured TV download path automatically.
 - TV sorting/grouping.
 Different episodes of a TV show can be grouped under 1 common sub directory of the